1. Home

 We recommend limiting Admin users to just the select few users who will be looking after TreePlotter.
 Users are most likely everyone else who needs to use TreePlotter and Read Only is good for managers and other members of the organization who might want to see TreePlotter but have no need to change it.

-Restricting access to a subset of trees:
+Restricting access to a subset of data:

 Apply the filter to the map.